SAP-samples/service-cloud-ms-teams-integration/documentation/step2/botsso.md

    - Ex: Home > Resource Groups > Teams > ExportChatBot

-2. Add a new OAuth connection settings by clicking on "Add OAuth Connectoin Settings" button under "Configuration" section.
+2. Add a new OAuth connection settings by clicking on "Add OAuth Connection Settings" button under "Configuration" section.

    - 2.1.
 Give an appropriate name to the connection.
    - 2.2.
 Set Service Provider to `Azure Active Directory v2`.